shock59/static-maps-api/README.md

 * `lon`: Longitude coordinate the map should be centred on.
 Default: `0`
 * `lat`: Latitude coordinate the map should be centred on.
 Default: `0`
 * `zoom`: Zoom level of the map from 1-22 (with 1 being the most zoomed out).
 Default: `1`
 * `country`: Country code of the country to focus the map on.
 This is optional, and if you set it then it will overide the `lon`, `lat`, and `zoom` options.
+You can view a list of the valid country codes [here](https://staticmap.samv.me/countryCodes).
 * `theme`: Theme of the map, can be `light`, `dark`, or `satellite`.
 Default: `light`
 * `markerLon`: Longitude coordinate of the marker.
 If you exclude this option there will be no marker on the map.
 * `markerLat`: Latitude coordinate of the marker.